edenartlab/docs/docs/guides/concepts.md

 - good resolution (at least 768x768 pixels is recommended)
 - diverse (it's better to have 5 very diverse images than 20 almost identical ones)
 - well cropped, clearly showing the concept you're trying to learn

+The training images are the most important part of concept training, if things dont look good, instead of changing the settings, just try a different (sub-) set of training images!

 ## Generating with concepts: